 [Linux] What do “~”, “$”, and “#” mean on the command line?
 [For beginners]

-Hello, I'm inusuki from the System Solutions Department, and I'm an omnivorous otaku who loves games and anime.
+Hello, I'm inusuki from the System Solutions Department, a jack-of-all-trades otaku who loves games and anime

-This time, for beginners, I will write down the symbols that are often seen on the Linux CLI (command line interface).
+This time, for beginners, I will write down here the symbols that you will often see on Linux CLI (command line interface)

 term explanation

-directory In Windows, this is a container for storing files.
+directory It is a container for storing files, similar to a folder in Windows

-Also, because it branches like a tree, it is also called a tree structure.
+Also, because it branches out like a tree, it is also called a tree structure

-root directory This is the topmost directory in a hierarchical structure.
+Root Directory This is the topmost directory in a hierarchical directory structure

-Users are basically free to create files and directories within that directory.
+Users can essentially create files and directories freely within that directory

-For example, when you create the dog user, the default home directory is /home/dog.
+For example, when you create a user named dog, the home directory will be /home/dog by default

-current directory Also called the current directory or working directory.
+Current directory It is also called the current directory or working directory

-This refers to the directory where the logged-in user is currently located.
+This refers to the directory in which the logged-in user is currently located

-Absolute path (full path) Refers to the route (path) from the root directory to the destination.
+Absolute path (full path) It refers to the path from the root directory to the destination

-relative path Refers to the route (path) from the current directory to the destination.
+Relative paths This refers to the path from the current directory to the destination

 command explanation

-As the name suggests, it is used to move directories.
+As the name suggests, it is used to move between directories

-pwd print working directory It is an abbreviation of
+pwd print working directory is an abbreviation for

 What do the symbols on the Linux command line mean?